abee62/Disaster-Predictor-Voila/README.md

 * app - runs on the voila framework and utilizes the stored results from the model to predict the event
 * tests - contains the unit tests

+## Running the App
+Go to 'notebook' directory.
+Type 'voila' in the terminal.
+It will show you the notebook you want to run.
+Click on that, and you can see the App.

 ## App features
 ![1](https://github.com/abee62/Disaster-Predictor-Voila/assets/62689173/49abecd4-18f9-402b-93c1-881dafbbf81b)
 ![2](https://github.com/abee62/Disaster-Predictor-Voila/assets/62689173/33f1e4d8-7f37-44e0-b617-bd8ea6d2ba40)